-The computing was performed in a stochastic way: for a chosen N, a value of each parameter was randomly generated using the predefined probability density, and L was computed according to the Drake formula.
+The computing was performed in a stochastic way: for a chosen N, a value of each parameter was randomly generated using the predefined probability density, and L was computed according to the Drake equation.
 The obtained probability distribution denotes the longevity of human civilization under chosen probability distribution for the given parameters and for the chosen N - the number of technologically advanced civilizations in our galaxy, i.e. the ones that transmit electromagnetic signals to space.
 From the obtained probability density, several derived graphs can be generated, e.g. the one in Figure 1.
-The same relations are also presented in side-view in Figure 2 and in 3D in Figure 3.
-Bigger N seemingly corresponds to better chances for longer human longevity, in positive correlation with N. In addition, our longevity is obviously limited, but the exact relations are somehow difficult to comprehend due to the non-linear scale.